VictorCorral/Buddy-iOS-SDK/README.md

 #### Upload A File

 Here we demonstrate uploading a picture.
 All binary files use the same pattern with a different path and different parameters.
-To upload a picture POST to `"pictures"`:
+To upload a picture POST to `"/pictures"`:

     BPFile *file = [[BPFile alloc] init];
     file.contentType = @"image/jpg";